HIV Western Blot Test: A Comprehensive Guide

 Interpretation of (HIV WB) :

 A positive result indicates the presence of HIV antibodies in the blood sample.
 However, a positive result on the (HIV WB) does not confirm the diagnosis of HIV infection.
-It is recommended to do further confirmatory tests, such as PCR (Polymerase Chain Reaction) or viral load test, to confirm the diagnosis.
+Further confirmatory tests are recommended.
+These include PCR (Polymerase Chain Reaction) or viral load tests to confirm the diagnosis. - Negative Result:

 A negative result indicates the absence of HIV antibodies in the blood sample.
 A negative result on the Western Blot Test confirms the absence of HIV infection.